streamroot/integration-samples/orchestrator/android/ExoPlayer-Java/README.md

 **Note**:
 ExoPlayerMediaInterface & ExoPlayerQosModule are referencing the bridge classes from step 3.
 **Note**:
-You can turn logging on using the option `logLevel(CTLLogLevel.TRACE)`
+You can turn logging in using the option `logLevel(CTLLogLevel.TRACE)`

-### 5. Start the SDK instance and get the final url
+### 5. Start the SDK instance and get the final url.

 Calling the `start()` method on the DC will start the SDK.
 Once you have a running instance of the SDK, you must retrieve the final URL and input it to your player instead of your original one.